 Info DISM DISM Package Manager: PID=1412 TID=11204 Error in operation: (null) (CBS HRESULT=0x800f0922) - CCbsConUIHandler::Error Error DISM DISM Package Manager: PID=1412 TID=10928 Failed finalizing changes. - CDISMPackageManager::Internal_Finalize(hr:0x800f0922) Error DISM DISM Package Manager: PID=1412 TID=10928 Failed processing package changes with session options - CDISMPackageManager::ProcessChangesWithOptions(hr:0x800f0922) Error DISM DISM Package Manager: PID=1412 TID=10928 Failed ProcessChanges. - CPackageManagerCLIHandler::Private_ProcessFeatureChange(hr:0x800f0922) Error DISM DISM Package Manager: PID=1412 TID=10928 Failed while processing command enable-feature. - CPackageManagerCLIHandler::ExecuteCmdLine(hr:0x800f0922) Info DISM DISM Package Manager: PID=1412 TID=10928 Further logs for online package and feature related operations can be found at %WINDIR%\logs\CBS\cbs.log - CPackageManagerCLIHandler::ExecuteCmdLine Error DISM DISM.EXE: DISM Package Manager processed the command line but failed.
 HRESULT=800F0922

 To fix the error

-(Which of the above methods did you use to restore the Microsoft Print to PDF printer on your Windows 10 device?
+(Which of the above methods did you use to restore the Microsoft Print to PDF printer on your Windows 10 or Windows 11 device?
 Let’s know about your experiences.)